Pencil fighting: World Extreme Pencil Fighting League

-The World Extreme Pencil Fighting League (WXPFL) is an organization and competitive league of pencil fighters based in Seattle, Washington that engages in pencil fighting competitions.
+The World Extreme Pencil Fighting League (WXPFL) was an organization and competitive league of pencil fighters based in Seattle, Washington that engages in pencil fighting competitions.
 WXPFL events include wrestling-style theatrics, and are held monthly at a Seattle bar named Re-Bar.
 Number 2 style pencils are used, and the referee is the only person allowed to distribute the pencils.
 The events are monitored by referees, and penalties exist for delaying the event, pencil tilting and dropping a pencil.
 Those called on a foul can have their pencil struck with any sized pencil, as long as "it’s made of wood and you can actually write with it".
 The competition includes a champion who holds a championship belt.